MelodicMetrics/Target-ECommerce-Revenue-Analysis/README.md

 - **Guiding Questions**: There are three questions guiding my analysis
   - **1.** Which product categories contribute the most to overall revenue, and how does profitability vary across standardized categories?
   - **2.** How does the average order value and profitability vary by standardized product category and seller for orders placed by customers in the four most populated states over time?
+      - *Note: Sellers included in the analysis are those associated with orders from customers in the four most populated states (SP, RJ, MG, BA), regardless of the seller's own location.*
   - **3.** How does average sales revenue vary across the four most populated states, and are there any notable regional patterns or correlations?
 - **Dataset Information**: The dataset was pulled from Kaggle and includes a time range from 2016-2018.
 There are seven related tables in the dataset with key attributes including the following
     - **customer_id**: ID of the consumer who made the purchase